 Cutting boards are a must-have in any kitchen prep arsenal, but finding the right cutting board can be as tricky as finding the right pair of pants — you need it to be an ideal size, the right material and it must look and feel good, too.

-Other cutting board features to consider include a groove around the board for catching juices, tapered sides or handles for ease of carrying, plus weight and size for both ease of manipulation and storage.
-Then there are all-important factors like stability, stain resistance and odor resistance.
-To help you find your best board, we chopped beets, diced potatoes, minced garlic and rough-chopped parsley for days to bring you our top picks for best in class cutting boards.
+- Extra Features: Other cutting board features to consider include a groove around the board for catching juices, tapered sides or handles for ease of carrying and weight and size for both ease of manipulation and storage.

 How We Tested

-We purchased 5 top-rated plastic cutting boards and 6 top-rated wood/bamboo cutting boards according to various online sites, reviews and bestseller rankings.
+We purchased 14 top-rated cutting boards according to various online sites, reviews and bestseller rankings.
 Within those two categories, we purchased cutting boards at various price points and sizes.
-For each board, we diced potatoes to test stability, rough chopped parsley to test the board’s surface, made a garlic paste to test for smell resistance and diced beets to test stain resistance.
+For each board, we diced potatoes to test stability, roughly chopped parsley to test the board’s surface, made a garlic paste to test for smell resistance and diced beets to test stain resistance.

-- Stability We tested the stability of the board by dicing a russet potato and observing how much the board moved around.
+- Stability: We tested the board's stability by dicing a russet potato and observing how much the board moved around.
 We then added a wet paper towel underneath the board to stabilize it further, then continued dicing the potato and observed if the wet paper towel made a difference in the stability level.

 - Surface: We tested the surface of the board by roughly chopping parsley to see how easily the knife glided along the surface, whether it made clean cuts and whether parsley got stuck in any grooves on the board’s surface.
 We also observed if the chopped parsley stained the board before and after washing.

-- Smell Resistance: We made a garlic paste on each board (finely mincing garlic, sprinkling with salt, and dragging the flat blade of the knife over and over to form a paste) and left it on the board for 30 minutes.
-After 30 minutes elapsed, we washed the board and noted how pungent the board smelled (mild, moderate or severe).
+- Smell Resistance: We made a garlic paste on each board (finely mincing garlic, sprinkling with salt and dragging the flat blade of the knife over multiple times to form a paste) and left it on the board for 30 minutes.
+After 30 minutes had elapsed, we washed the board and noted how pungent the board smelled (mild, moderate or severe).
 We then smelled the board again the next day to see if the pungency level had changed.
 If the board was dishwasher safe, we ran it through the dishwasher that same day and assessed the pungency level the next day.

-We hand washed each board and observed how easy it was to wash, considering factors such as size, weight and how much power was required to clean the board.
-We used the dishwasher to wash any boards that claimed to be dishwasher safe and found that all five plastic boards with this claim lived up to the promise: there was no warping, no discoloration, or any other changes in the board’s appearance or functionality.
+We hand-washed each board and observed how easy it was to wash, considering factors such as size, weight and how much power was required to clean the board.
+We used the dishwasher for any that claimed to be dishwasher-safe and found that all five plastic boards with this claim lived up to the promise.
+There was no warping, discoloration or any other changes in the board’s appearance or functionality.
 We also tested any additional claims on packaging or accompanying printed materials, such as if the board was slip-resistant, heat-resistant or suggested remedies for stain removal.